-Not every resident in a nursing home gets a pressure ulcer, so what factors put a person at risk for getting these nasty and painful ulcers?
-The CDC is a reliable source and explains the risk factors- Do any of these apply to your loved one?
+Not every nursing home resident gets a pressure ulcer, so what factors put a person at risk for getting these nasty, painful sores?
+Do any of these risk factors as outlined by the CDC apply to your loved one?

 - Impaired blood flow